Fairmount Neighborhood Guide

 History

-The history of Fairmount revolves around its hill; a hideout for British soldiers during the American Revolution, a conduit to town-wide irrigation, a birdseye view of the newly-found city.
+The history of Fairmount revolves around its hill; a hideout for British soldiers during the American Revolution, a conduit to town-wide irrigation, a bird’s-eye view of the new city.
 By 1822, Fairmount began to see signs of urban expansion with the Fairmount Dam and Water Works.
 This innovation drew even the likes of Charles Dickens to marvel at its architectural prowess.
 The land surrounding the Schuylkill and more so, the municipal drinking water, thus became protected, leaving us with present-day Fairmount Park.

 Don’t Miss